RobbF/GettingCleaningDataProject/README.md

 [https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip)

-This zip file should be unpacked in the same folder where you have stored the 'run\_analysis.R' script.
-After this file is unpacked, the 'run\_analysis.R' script can be run, which will result in the subset dataset ('mean\_summary.txt') being created and saved inside the UCI Har Dataset folder (the top level folder for the larger dataset).
+This zip file should be uncompressed in the same folder where you have stored the 'run\_analysis.R' script.
+After this file is uncompressed, the 'run\_analysis.R' script can be run, which will result in the subset dataset ('mean\_summary.txt') being created and saved inside the UCI Har Dataset folder (the top level folder for the larger dataset).

 III.
 Description of the 'run\_analysis.R' Script